sc137/mtsac-teaching-demo/slides.md

 * The standard subnet is a /64
 * 2^64 addressses (18.4 quintillion)
 * Classless (it's all /64)
-* IPv4 Subnet mask replaced with IPv6 Prefix Length
+* IPv4 subnet mask replaced with IPv6 Prefix Length

 #
 ![](img/calc-64.gif)